tiagojsag/playbook/guidelines/hiring.md

 #### Phone screen
 Once a candidate is set as “reviewed”, the responsible collaborator has the responsibility of finding the appropriate people inside the company to participate in the call; collaborators should also email the candidate, and change status to “Scheduled Phone Screen”.

-The phone screening is a short introductory call where we try to solve doubts and get a better sense of the candidate and their fit.
+The phone screening is a short introductory call where we try to solve doubts and get a better sense of the candidate and how they fit with the role.

 Ideally phone screening should be performed by two people, one of which should be in a functional role that is similar to the open position.
 There should be a brief preparation beforehand where the participants identify the things they want to find out and share with the participant.

 It's very important to remember that a phone screening isn't an interview.
-Therefore it should be to the point, covering only things partipants want to learn about, or share with the candidate.
+Therefore it should go to the point, covering only things partipants want to learn about, or share with the candidate.

-[TBD] Ideally ~at least a part of~ the phone screening should be counducted in English.
+[TBD] Ideally ~at least a part of~ the phone screening should be conducted in English.

 We have a template (WIP) with possible questions for these calls.
 In general they should be open and focus on the competencies, skills and cultural fit of the candidate.